dakujem/latter/readme.md

 # Latter

-> ☝️ it's not a typo
->
+**Latte view layer for PSR-7 frameworks and stacks.**

 > 💿 `composer require dakujem/latter`

-**Latte view layer for PSR-7 frameworks and stacks.**

-If one wants to use the awesome [Latte templating language](https://latte.nette.org/en/) with a PSR-7 compliant framework like [Slim](https://www.slimframework.com/), one can either do all the setup by himself or use _Latter_.\
+To use the awesome [Latte templating language](https://latte.nette.org/en/) with a PSR-7 compliant framework like [Slim](https://www.slimframework.com/), one can either struggle to set everything up by himself or use _Latter_.\
-The latter will provide him with utility and guidance when dealing with a multitude of templates reducing code repetition.
+The latter will reduce setup friction and provide utility.

+Latter
+- is designed to reduce code repetition (render pipelines, render routines)
+- reduces setup friction (set up once and forget)
-Latter is a very flexible thin layer that can be tuned and tamed as one desires.
+- is a flexible thin layer that can be tuned and tamed as one desires

 > 📖 Check out the [Latte documentation](https://latte.nette.org/en/guide) to get fluent in Latte.